Skip to Content

 Fraud Case Against Lompoc City Councilman Concludes Preliminary Hearing

-Audio recordings were presented in which Bridge admitted his forgery and downplayed the city rebates’ requirement that licensed contractors should do the labor.
+Audio recordings were presented in which Bridge admitted his forgery and downplayed the city rebates’ requirement that licensed contractors do the labor.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With The Latest Articles by Signing Up for the News Channel 3-12 Newsletter.